hbeni/fgcom-mumble/README.md

 Plugin configuration
 -----------------------
 Usually the default values are fine.
-Some features however can be configured differently, like disabling radio audio effects (white noise etc), changing the plugins UDP listen port or the name of the special `fgcom-mumble` channel.
+Some features however can be configured differently, like disabling radio audio effects (white noise etc), changing the plugins UDP listen port or the name match of the special `fgcom-mumble` channel.

 You can do this by copying the [`fgcom-mumble.ini`](client/mumble-plugin/fgcom-mumble.ini) example file to your users home folder and adjusting as needed.
 The file is loaded once at plugin initialization.